 Serve at room temperature with warm, crusty baguette.

 Formerly,Bar None Ranch, of Berlin, NY, we are now Climbing Tree Farm, of New Lebanon.
-We raise PASTURED POULTRY, and LAMB and WOODLAND PORK.
+We raise PASTURED POULTRY, LAMB, GRASS-FED BEEF, and WOODLAND/PASTURE-RAISED, MILK-FED PORK.
 We keep our animals true to their instincts- letting our pigs dig, our chickens range, our sheep graze.
 We feed rotationally graze on pasture and silvo-pasture (in the woods).
-We work with local raw milk dairies, and breweries, to feed our pigs whey, milk and brewers' grains.
+We work with a local dairy to feed our pigs Jersey milk.
 We are conscientious stewards of the land, and our animals.